BCB744 Self-Assessment

 February 1, 2025

-To this end, the self-assessment structure will help you review the relevant course material.
+To this end, the self-assessments will help you review the relevant course material.
 If you find you are struggling with a section, ask for help before it is too late!
 It is best to admit in class if you are falling behind so that others might benefit as well.
 Chances are, you are not alone.

-1 Progress Portfolio
+A. Progress Portfolio

-Starting tomorrow, 3 February 2026, you will submit a thoroughly annotated .html file produced from a Quarto document that outlines each day’s teaching material you covered as you followed along in the class.
+Starting 3 February 2026, you will submit a thoroughly annotated .html file produced from a Quarto document that outlines each day’s teaching material you covered as you followed along in the class.
 Since it is made within Quarto, you will have to include code chunks, their output, and some narrative text that describes what each portion of your code does.
 The Portfolio may include:

 • Evidence that you have taken notes in the class, especially for those portions of the work that you deemed tricky.